Kenya Moore

-Kenya Summer Moore (born January 24, 1971) is an American actress, author, entrepreneur, television personality and beauty pageant titleholder who won Miss USA 1993.
-From 2012–2025, she starred on the reality TV series, The Real Housewives of Atlanta.
+Kenya Summer Moore (born January 24, 1971) is an American actress, television personality, author, entrepreneur, and beauty pageant titleholder who won Miss USA 1993; however, she is likely better known for starring on The Real Housewives of Atlanta (2012–2025).

-She has also appeared in films and television shows including; Waiting to Exhale (1995), Deliver Us from Eva (2003), The Steve Harvey Show (1998), Girlfriends (2004), The Celebrity Apprentice 7 (2015), Dancing with the Stars (2021) and Special Forces: World's Toughest Test (2023).
+As an actress, she's appeared in films and television shows including; Waiting to Exhale (1995), Senseless (1998), The Parent 'Hood (1998–1999), In the House (1999), Deliver Us from Eva (2003), Girlfriends (2004), I Know Who Killed Me (2007).

 Early life and education

 Moore was born on January 24, 1971 in Detroit, Michigan to teenagers Patricia Moore and Ronald Grant and raised by her paternal grandmother Doris Grant(1931–2017) and aunt after her mother abandoned her three days after her birth.
 The reality-TV-show star revealed that her mother never named her.
 "Since birth, my mother made the decision at age 16 to pretend she never had me.
 She has never spoken to me," Kenya wrote.
 "Even if present in the same room with other people and family, she pretends that I simply don't exist.
 She pretends I'm invisible," Kenya revealed on her Bravo blog.
 Moore graduated from Cass Technical High School in 1989.
 While still in high school, Moore experienced domestic violence from a much older boyfriend.
 In Moore's words, "He tormented me physically, mentally and once even nearly killed me by putting me into the hospital, from attacking me with a finger nail file… stabbing me with a finger nail file."

 Moore attended Wayne State University, where she majored in psychology and minored in communication.